SeherD/Battleship/README.md

 # Authors
 T2G6: Seher Dawar, Tian Xia, Spencer Luong and Jessica Tran

+# Media Sources
+All the images including main menu, all buttons and help page are created by our team member Jessica Tran.
+The .mp3 file which enables the backgound music is from https://youtu.be/Sv8VCysFVh4 "03 - Game Theme - Battleship (NES) - Soundtrack - Nintendo"

 # Year
 Project started in February 2020, Status: Final submission of GUI and text-based versions.